AbhishekKumar0313/KhataBook/README.md

 If you have any questions or need support, please contact us at [support@example.com](mailto:support@example.com).

-I hope this README attracts recruiters and showcases your app's features and benefits!
+I hope this revised version meets your requirements!